kenherring/ablunit-test-runner/.github/CONTRIBUTING.md

 This project strictly enforces the [GitHub Community Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct).
 Please review it before contributing.

-Additional guidelines may be added to this document as neccessary.

 ## Pull Requests

 All pull requests must have corresponding tests and appropriate test coverage.
 The CirlceCI build and SonarCloud scan do a good job of ensuring this, but PRs may still be rejected when all build steps pass if the code appears deficient in some way.